 1031 EXCHANGE RULES AND DELAYED EXCHANGE

-The Section 1031 Exchange Rules are contained in Internal Revenue Code Section 1031(a)(1) and Treasury Regs Section 1.1031(a)-1.
+If you are in a contested situation with the IRS, you should read the Section 1031 Exchange Rules, which are contained in Internal Revenue Code Section 1031(a)(1) and Treasury Regs Section 1.1031(a)-1.

 The Section 1031 Exchange Rules that you need are the ones that I will list below.